Last Updated on November 20, 2020

 Do you have symptoms?

 If you have coronavirus symptoms, call your health care provider or local public health department to figure out if you could — and should — get tested.
-Signs of the virus are a dry cough, fever and shortness of breath.
+According to the Centers for Disease Control (CDC) people with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+Symptoms may appear 2-14 days after exposure to the virus.
+People with these symptoms may have COVID-19:

 Up-to-date state health information: